-If the woman works - or can work and voluntarily does not - the subsequent income (actual or potential) can be assessed by the judge to reduce or completely cancel her right to maintenance.
-In fact, the monthly allowance is to balance the economic conditions of former spouses even after separation.
-So if the salary of the former wife allows her to have the same standard of life as her husband then she can not claim maintenance or at least will be able to benefit from a lower maintenance.
+If the woman works - or can work and voluntarily does not - the resulting income (actual or potential) can be assessed by the judge to reduce or completely cancel her right to maintenance.
+The purpose of the monthly allowance is in fact to balance the economic conditions of the former spouses even after separation.
+So if the ex-wife's salary allows her to have the same standard of living as her husband, then she cannot claim maintenance or, at least, will be able to benefit from a lower maintenance.

 The problem does not arise when the woman has her own salary or, as an autonomous person, has a tax return: the numerical figure of what has been earned is evident and does not often require further investigation.

-Instead, doubts arise when the woman is unemployed.
-The point on which the Court refers is the one relating to the reasons for the failure to find a work placement.
-In these cases, the Supreme Court distinguishes cases in which this is due to an inability of the woman to have done so far, other tasks such as housewife and, therefore, for not being able to cultivate their own "training at work", instead of cases in which the state of unemployment depends on one's attitude, as when looking for an ideal working position, suited to its ambitions, it does not work.
+Doubts arise instead when the woman is unemployed.
+The point on which the Court dwells is that relating to the reasons for the failure to find a work placement.
+In such cases, the Supreme Court distinguishes the cases in which this is due to an incapacity of the woman for having carried out until then, other tasks such as the housewife and, therefore, for not having been able to cultivate her own "job training", from cases instead in which the state of unemployment depends on his attitude, as when he is not working in search of an ideal job position, suited to his ambitions.

-The Cassation states that: "the aptitude for the profitable work of the ex-wife, as a potential for gain, constitutes an element that can be assessed for determining the extent of the maintenance allowance by the judge, who must take into account not only the income in money, but also of any usefulness or ability of spouses susceptible of economic evaluation "and" The attitude of the spouse to work assumes in this case only if it is found in terms of the actual possibility of carrying out a paid work activity, in consideration of every concrete individual and environmental factor, and not just mere abstract and hypothetical evaluations »
+The Supreme Court specifies that: "the ex-wife's aptitude for profitable work, as earning potential, constitutes an element that can be assessed for the purposes of determining the extent of the maintenance allowance by the judge, who must take into account not only income in money, but also of any utility or capacity of the spouses susceptible to economic evaluation "and" The spouse's aptitude for work assumes importance in this case only if it is found in terms of the effective possibility of carrying out a paid work activity, in consideration of every concrete individual and environmental factor, and not mere abstract and hypothetical evaluations "